anthonyrivas/GittinJiggyWitIt/README.md

 # GittinJiggyWitIt

-THis is a git demo
+This is a git demo